 - create a criticality matrix

-The critically number is similar to the RPN, but it provides a more accurate ranking.
+The criticality number is similar to the RPN, but it provides a more accurate ranking.

 The objective is to identify those failure modes with the highest criticality number so they can be addressed first.

 FMECA – Criticality Matrix

 Instead of calculating the criticality number, a common approach is to use a Criticality Matrix.
 A Criticality Matrix is a graphical arrangement of failure modes based on their likelihood and severity.
 It can be used for either quantitative or qualitative analysis to prioritize failure modes.
 A Criticality Matrix provides a simple, visual way to differentiate the priority of failure modes with similar criticality numbers.

 To create a Criticality Matrix the likelihood and severity are ranked, typically on a scale of 1 to 10, but other scales may be used.
 The ranking can be done either qualitatively or quantitatively, as long as the approach to ranking remains consistent.
 For example, a ranking for likelihood might be: